-Stakeholder- Anyone with an interest in Waltham Forest's development.
+Stakeholder - Anyone with an interest in Waltham Forest's development.
 This includes professionals and the community.

-Statement of Community Involvement- Sets out the processes to be used by the local authority in involving the community in the preparation, alteration and continuing review of all local development documents and development control decisions.
+Statement of Community Involvement - Sets out the processes to be used by the local planning authority in involving the community in the preparation, alteration and continuing review of all local development documents and development control decisions.

-Statutory Bodies- These include appropriate 'Specific, Government and General' consultation bodies in accordance with Regulation 25 of the Town and Country Planning Act 2004 Regulations.
+Statutory bodies - These include appropriate 'Specific, Government and General' consultation bodies in accordance with Regulation 25 of the Town and Country Planning Act 2004 Regulations.

-Strategic Environmental and Sustainability Appraisal (SEA/SA)- This is a systematic and continuous assessment of the social, environmental and economic effects of strategies and policies contained in development plans.
+Strategic Environmental and Sustainability Appraisal (SEA/SA) - This is a systematic and continuous assessment of the social, environmental and economic effects of strategies and policies contained in development plans.

-Strategic Industrial Location (SIL)- An industrial area identified in the London Plan as being of strategic importance for industrial, logistics and related employment uses that support the functioning of London's economy
+Strategic Industrial Location (SIL) - An industrial area identified in the London Plan as being of strategic importance for industrial, logistics and related employment uses that support the functioning of London's economy.

-Sui-Generis- A term given to the uses of land or buildings, not falling into any of the use classes identified by the Use Classes Order, for example theatres, launderettes, car showrooms and filling stations.
+Sui-Generis - A term given to the uses of land or buildings, not falling into any of the use classes identified by the Use Classes Order, for example theatres, launderettes, car showrooms and filling stations.

-Suitable Alternative Natural Greenspaces (SANGs)- Sustainable Alternative Natural Greenspaces or SANGs are areas that are designated with the aim of protecting a Special Protection Area (SPA), Sites of Special Scientific Interest (SSSI) or Special Areas of Conservation (SAC) from recreational pressures by providing alternative green space to attract people away from the sites that need protecting.
+Suitable Alternative Natural Greenspaces (SANGs) - Areas that are designated with the aim of protecting a Special Protection Area (SPA), Sites of Special Scientific Interest (SSSI) or Special Areas of Conservation (SAC) from recreational pressures by providing alternative green space to attract people away from the sites that need protecting.

-Supplementary Planning Documents- A Supplementary Planning Document is a Local Development Document that may cover a range of issues, thematic or site specific, and provides further detail of policies and proposals in a 'parent' Development Plan Document.
+Supplementary Planning Documents - A Local Development Document that may cover a range of issues, thematic or site specific, and provides further detail of policies and proposals in a 'parent' Development Plan Document.

-Sustainability Appraisal- See Strategic Environmental and Sustainability Appraisal (SEA/SA).
+Sustainability Appraisal - See Strategic Environmental and Sustainability Appraisal (SEA/SA).